-Dasypeltis is the first of two snake genera that have evolved to eat a diet of only eggs.
+Dasypeltis is the first of two snake genera that have evolved to eat a diet of eggs.
 This taxonomy contains the East African egg-eating snake that is a popular home pet.
-It’s a great choice for someone who doesn’t like feeding live food to their pet.
+These snakes are a great choice for someone who doesn’t like feeding live food to their pet, however, sourcing eggs for these snakes is difficult, because they usually aren’t large enough to handle chicken eggs.
 Several other snake species are in this genus, including the Arabian egg-eating snake, montane egg-eating snake, cross-marked egg-eating snake, etc. These snakes are all non-venomous and live where they can access birds’ nests easily.

-Elachistodon is the other genus that eats only eggs, and it mainly contains the Indian egg-eating snake, which some call the Indian egg eater.
+Elachistodon is the other genus that eats only eggs, and it only comprises the Indian egg-eating snake, which some call the Indian egg eater.
 You can find these snakes in India, Nepal, and Bangladesh.
-This snake is not poisonous but raises its body into the air in an “S” shape, almost like a Cobra when threatened.
+This snake is not poisonous but raises its body into the air in an “S” shape, almost like a cobra when threatened.

 How Do Egg-Eating Snakes Eat Eggs?

 Egg-eating snakes have a specially designed backbone that helps crack the hard eggshell as it passes through its digestive system.
-These enamel-tipped bones help speed up the digestive process so the snake can get more nutrition and spend less time in a dormant state.
+These enamel-tipped bones help crack egg shells after a snake swallows them.
 Most eggs are smaller-sized quail eggs or similar, but some snakes can get large enough to feed on chicken eggs.

 What Other Snakes Can Eat Eggs?